Barça Academy Summer Program Airport Transfer Information & Camp Frequently Asked Questions

 Collect your baggage and pass through Customs.
 A camp staff member or a car service representative will be waiting for you outside the customs arrival area in the public arrival area.

-If you are traveling as an Unaccompanied Minor (special paying service provided by the airlines) (UM, check Airlines Services for UM) and need to be met by a staff member at the gate, please let us know at time of registration.
+If you are traveling as an Unaccompanied Minor (special paying service provided by the airlines and additional fee of US$75) (UM, check Airlines Services for UM) and need to be met by a staff member at the gate, please let us know at time of registration.

 Participants must arrive on the first date of the camp and leave on the last date of the camp as mentioned on your registration.